 The most ridiculous thing about the notion that it’s selfish to have long hair, is that it means anyone who doesn’t specifically grow out their hair to donate it is selfish.
 So people with short hair are selfish too.
 Basically, every person who hasn’t donated hair is selfish.

 And, you know, the fact that wigs don’t cure diseases.
 And that there’s no shortage of wigs.
-In fact, Locks of Love gets so many donations that they don’t use most of them, and sometimes sell the surplus hair to wigmakers.posted about 4 years ago
+In fact, Locks of Love gets so many donations that they don’t use most of them, and sometimes sell the surplus hair to wigmakers.posted over 4 years ago

 I have almost elbow length hair.
 I have been growing it out for locks of love (sorry! but I think it’s a good cause) for almost a year.
 I love having long hair, and don’t see why other people should have a problem with it.
 However, for me anyways, there does get to be a time when it’s too long.
-But I don’t think it’s really anyone else’s opinion to tell you when/what you should do with your hair (even though my mother does share her opinion quite frequently on this matter.)posted about 4 years ago
+But I don’t think it’s really anyone else’s opinion to tell you when/what you should do with your hair (even though my mother does share her opinion quite frequently on this matter.)posted over 4 years ago

 Aw, don’t apologize for donating your hair!
 That’s really nice.
 I’m not against it, I just think it’s dumb when people say that it’s selfish to have long hair.
 Like you said, it’s no one’s business to tell you what to do with your own hair.